EBU Online Written Examination

 - Certified urologist: Fully qualified as a urologist by the recognised national authority.

-A certified urologist qualified as a urologist in a non-UEMS/EBU member country is eligible to sit the EBU Online Written Examination, however not the EBU Oral Examination.
+Important note: A certified urologist who is qualified in a non-UEMS/EBU member country is eligible to take the EBU Online Written Examination, however not the EBU Oral Examination.

 UEMS/EBU Member Countries